alif2499/COVID-19-Detection-using-Transfer-Learning/README.md

 To prevent infection and to slow transmission of COVID-19, do the following:

-1.Wash your hands regularly with soap and water, or clean them with alcohol-based hand rub.
+- Wash your hands regularly with soap and water, or clean them with alcohol-based hand rub.
-2.Maintain at least 1 metre distance between you and people coughing or sneezing.
+- Maintain at least 1 metre distance between you and people coughing or sneezing.
-3.Avoid touching your face.
+- Avoid touching your face.
-4.Cover your mouth and nose when coughing or sneezing.
+- Cover your mouth and nose when coughing or sneezing.
-5.Stay home if you feel unwell.
+- Stay home if you feel unwell.
-6.Refrain from smoking and other activities that weaken the lungs.
+- Refrain from smoking and other activities that weaken the lungs.
-7.Practice physical distancing by avoiding unnecessary travel and staying away from large groups of people.
+- Practice physical distancing by avoiding unnecessary travel and staying away from large groups of people.

 In this notebook, the COVID-19 detection is performed using the [COVID-19 Chest X-ray](https://www.kaggle.com/bachrr/covid-chest-xray) Image Dataset.
 The dataset contains chest X-ray images of normal and COVID-19 affected patients.
 Here, a convolutional neural network is adopted to extract features and classify images as normal and COVID-19 affected.